ShaojianL/ShaojianL/README.md

 - 🌱 I’m currently learning python, c++, SQL, React
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with python, c++, SQL, React, primer design
-- ⚡ this repository is for #school assignments
+- ⚡ this repository is for #school assignments (all activity and code set to private until semester ends)